 Our Board of Directors

-Kim O’Donnell – President is a retired Juvenile and Domestic Relations Court Judge who was born in Fort Lauderdale, Florida.
+Kim O’Donnell – Vice President is a retired Juvenile and Domestic Relations Court Judge who was born in Fort Lauderdale, Florida.
 She moved with her family to Floyd when she was twelve.
 After a 22 year legal career in Richmond, she returned to Floyd County in 2007 to care for her terminally ill mother.
 She inherited a deep appreciation for good food from her family and is passionate about building community connections and eradicating food insecurity in Floyd County.
 She and her wife, Anita, own and operate Wishbone Bee and Herb, a family farm devoted to growing Chinese medicinal herbs and beekeeping.

-Agatha Grimsley- Vice President is a farmer, food-advocate, and community activist with a passion for healthy food grown with sustainable methods.
+Agatha Grimsley- Secretary is a farmer, food-advocate, and community activist with a passion for healthy food grown with sustainable methods.
 She has a degree in Environmental Studies – Sustainable Agriculture and serves as Director of Programs for the Virginia Association of Biological Farming.
 After working on several vegetable and livestock farms, she spent time as an Agriculture Research Technician for the NCSU Specialty Crops Program before moving to Floyd in 2007 with her husband, David, to start a farm and a family.
 These days, Agatha keeps busy raising two children, milking a cow, growing food & medicinal herbs, and helping her husband with their consulting business, Taproot Botanical Alliance, through which they work with community organizations to help small-scale farmers increase sustainability through diversity of crops.

-Katie Burke – Secretary is Digital Features Editor at the international magazine American Scientist.
+Katie Burke – is Digital Features Editor at the international magazine American Scientist.
 She has a background studying the history and conservation biology of the American chestnut in southwestern Virginia, and has long loved the diverse natural history of the Appalachians.
 She has spent more than 15 years teaching and writing about biology and environmental science.